vmware/container-service-extension/docs/cse3_0/CSE_INSTALL_PREREQUISITES.md

 ```sh
 cse create-service-role -v [VCD host fqdn]
 ```
-The command currently supports only VCD 10.2 and above.
-The command will raise error if invoked against an older VCD build.
+The command currently supports only VCD 10.2 and later.
+The command will raise an error if invoked against an older VCD build.
 For older vCD builds a user with `System Administrator` role should be used instead to manage CSE.

 Notes: